 Is it free to submit an RFQ?

 Yes, the Alibaba RFQ service is free to use.
-However, you can pay a small extra sum to either get faster quotations, or more quotation.
-Or both.
+However, you can pay an extra sum to receive additional questions, and speed up the process.

 Do all suppliers listed on Alibaba respond to RFQs?

 No, it’s up to each supplier if they want to quote through the RFQ service or not.
-Many suppliers don’t.
+Many suppliers don’t respond to RFQ requests on a regular basis – while others make it a core part of their customer acquisition strategy.

 What should I look for once I receive the quotation file?